Explore Promptwatch, track 10 prompts for free

 Learn about AI visibility monitoring and how Promptwatch helps your brand succeed in AI search.

 A foundation model is characterized by large-scale training on diverse data, broad capabilities across multiple tasks, and use as a base for downstream applications.
 They're called 'foundation' because developers build on top of them through fine-tuning, prompting, or API integration rather than training from scratch.
-All major LLMs (GPT-5.4, Claude, Gemini) are foundation models, but the term also includes multimodal models that process images, audio, video, and code.
+All major LLMs (current GPT models, Claude, Gemini) are foundation models, but the term also includes multimodal models that process images, audio, video, and code.

 Be the brand AI recommends